 If you have a question, complaint or notification or wish to get in touch with our press office, read how to contact the Human Environment and Transport Inspectorate (ILT).

-Do you have an emergency notification?
-Please call +31 88 489 0000.
-You can reach this number 24/7.
+Do you need to contact us with an urgent question, complaint or notification?
+Please dial +31 88 489 0000.
+You can reach this number 24 hours a day, 7 days a week.
 If required, please fill in the appropriate form afterwards.

-For non-urgent notifications, just fill in the appropriate form.
+For non-urgent contact, fill in the appropriate form.
 You will find an overview of all notification and reporting forms on the page Meldformulieren (lists both Dutch and English forms).

 Anonymously reporting a serious crime